 What are the details of the affordable housing component at 250 Water?

-250 Water will deliver more than 100 critically needed permanently affordable rental apartments for lower income families earning 40 percent of AMI under the city’s Mandatory Inclusionary Housing program in a Community District with an average household income above $150,000.
+250 Water will deliver more than 70 critically needed permanently affordable rental apartments for lower income families earning 40% of AMI (around $45,000 for a family of four) under the City’s Mandatory Inclusionary Housing program in a Community District with an average household income above $150,000.
 The affordable housing, comprising a quarter of all apartments in the building, will consist of studios, one- and two-bedrooms.